-Short for Application-Specific Integrated Circuit, an ASIC is a dedicated piece of hardware used for, in this context, crypto-currency mining.
-ASICs are designed with a singular purpose in mind: to mine a certain crypto currency using that currency’s specific algorithm.
-Each crypto currency has its own algorithm through which it enforces the concept of What is proof of work in blockchain technology?
-Proof of wor...
-More.
+Short for Application-Specific Integrated Circuit, an ASIC is a dedicated piece of hardware used for – in this context – A cryptocurrency (or crypto currency) is a digital asset des...
+More mining.
+ASICs are designed with a singular purpose in mind: to mine a certain cryptocurrency using that currency’s specific algorithm.
+Each cryptocurrency has its own algorithm through which it enforces its proof-of-work system.

 ASICs are attractive because they are singular in purpose.
 While graphics cards and CPU based mining systems are designed to perform multiple different tasks, an ASIC’s sole purpose is to mine.
 This focus leads to a powerful machine that generates a very high “hash rate” without using up the resources of a mining rig, making an ASIC much more economical than other mining strategies.
 ASICs provide: